tekknolagi/isdt/lecture-notes/2-vcs.md

 the local branch to get it up to date with the remote branch.
 Otherwise, it will go through the full rigamarole of applying commits one by one (making new commits along the way!).

+After you have rebased, you can safely push your (renewed) local commits to the remote.
+That is, unless someone else has beaten you to the punch and pushed even more commits to the remote.
+In that case, keep fetching and rebasing.

 Note that this re-applying of local commits on top of remote changes constitutes *rewriting history*.
 Some people find this very distasteful and